ghewgill/neon-lang/docs/index.md

     VAR item: POINTER TO Item

     item := NEW Item
-    IF VALID p := item THEN
+    IF VALID item AS p THEN
         p->name := "Widget"
         p->size := 5
     END IF